Bert Middlemiss

-Bert Middlemiss (19 December 1888 – 28 June 1941) was a professional footballer who played for Stalybridge Rovers, Tottenham Hotspur and Queens Park Rangers.
+Herbert Middlemiss (19 December 1888 – 28 June 1941) was an English professional footballer who played for Stalybridge Rovers, Tottenham Hotspur and Queens Park Rangers.

 Football career

-The outside left began his career at Stalybridge Rovers before joining Tottenham.
-Between 1908 and 1919 Middlemiss played a total of 261 matches and found the net on 55 occasions in all competitions for the club.
-He went on to play for Queens Park Rangers in 1920 and featured in 16 games and scoring once.
+The outside left began his career at Stalybridge Rovers and at some point had signed contract papers with Stockport County.
+Due to this issue when Tottenham signed the player they had to pay an unknown transfer fee to Stockport.
+Middlemiss officially became a Tottenham player in November 1907 and played his home debut for the club on the 16 November in a Southern League game against Brentford that finished 1–0.
+Between 1907 and 1920 Middlemiss played a total of 304 matches and found the net on 70 occasions in all competitions for the club.
+Middlemiss was released in June 1920 and was then signed by Queens Park Rangers and featured in 16 games and scoring once.

 Personal

 He was youngest of 4 brothers to Thomas Middlemiss and Hannah Collins [later Forsyth].
 He married May Elizabeth Lockwood in 1915 and died in Devon in 1941.
 Herbert and May had two children Herbert F and Beryl M D.